rogeraabbccdd/Knife-Upgrade/README.md

 #Credits
 Klexen - Who make the original plugin

-Kento - Add Shadow Daggers
+Kento - Add Shadow Daggers and more knifes